flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are held by others (culprits).
 Normally, to fix the leaks, you need to fix just culprits.

-**Victim**: a leaked object, for which the tool could find other leaked object, that, if fixed, would fix the first leak too.
+**Victim**: a leaked object, for which the tool could find another leaked object, that, if fixed, would fix the first leak too.

-**Culprit**: a leaked object that is not detected to be other object victim.
+**Culprit**: a leaked object that is not detected to be the victim of another object.

 The tool detects which leaked objects are culprits, so you know where to focus.

-For example, out of four not-GCed leaks on this diagram, only one is culprit, because, when the object is fixed and gets GCed, the objects it referenced, will be also GCed:
+For example, out of four not-GCed leaks on this diagram, only one is the culprit, because, when the object is fixed and gets GCed, the victims it referenced, will be also GCed:

 ```mermaid